LatentKit

 Routes and policies

-Operators build routes (routing policies) in the console: ordered provider/model attempts, capability filters, budgets, and optional request overrides.
+Build routes (routing policies) in the console from ordered provider/model attempts, capability filters, budgets, and optional request overrides.
 Publishing a route makes it available for assignment to API keys.

 Your application never references route IDs directly — assignment happens in the console.